gpmd/m2-theme-boilerplate/README.md

 # Magento 2 Theme Boilerplate

-> This boilerplate theme is designed to be the starting point for a child theme of our M2base theme.

 **Please Note:** This is set up to work with our M2base parent theme, but you could easily modify it to use another theme as a parent.

 ## Usage